senecajs/repo-maintain/README.md

 ### upload.js
 [TODO : Uploads a csv file to a Google Sheets spreadsheet using the Google Sheets API.]
 > Current issue: credentials not providing sufficient permission for task.
 Complete refactoring needed.

+---
+## Design/checks folder
+### checks.js
+Names and info of checks to run on each plugin in a given list.
+> Extensible js format (Not JSON - includes trailing commas)

+### execute.js
+Placeholder code - script to run checks for each plugin (as described in checks.js).